gauthamys/gauthamys/README.md

 ## What I want to build

 See [Project Ideas](https://www.github.com/gauthamys/project-ideas)
-(A repository with project ideas with me and [@sahanajprakash](https://www.github.com/sahanajprakash))
+(A repository of project ideas with me and [@sahanajprakash](https://www.github.com/sahanajprakash))

 ## What i have built so far

-I am most proud of my UIC_CS441 repositories
+I am most proud of my UIC_CS441 repositories (Distributed Embedding and LLM Training in Spark)